santiagomoneta/k8-docker-desktop-kafka/README.md

 # A fresh start

 In the case you want or need to clean up and start from scratch.
-You have 2 options:
+You have 3 options:
 - Remove the stack: ``` docker stack rm kafka-stack```
 - Manually:
-	- Open docker preferrences
+	- Open docker preferences
-	- Go to yhe Kubernetes section
+	- Go to the Kubernetes section
 	- Click on "Reset kuberneters cluster"
 	- Confirm the operation
+- Reset all (this will remove *everything*):  `docker system prune -a --volumes`